Harlem Renaissance: A new black identity

 The Harlem Renaissance helped lay the foundation for the post-World War II protest movement of the Civil Rights movement.
 Moreover, many black artists who rose to creative maturity afterward were inspired by this literary movement.

 The Renaissance was more than a literary or artistic movement, as it possessed a certain sociological development—particularly through a new racial consciousness—through ethnic pride, as seen in the Back to Africa movement led by Jamaican Marcus Garvey.
 At the same time, a different expression of ethnic pride, promoted by W. E. B. Du Bois, introduced the notion of the "talented tenth".
 Du Bois wrote of the Talented Tenth:

 The Negro race, like all races, is going to be saved by its exceptional men.
 The problem of education, then, among Negroes must first of all deal with the Talented Tenth; it is the problem of developing the best of this race that they may guide the mass away from the contamination and death of the worst.

 These "talented tenth" were considered the finest examples of the worth of black Americans as a response to the rampant racism of the period.
 No particular leadership was assigned to the talented tenth, but they were to be emulated.
-In both literature and popular discussion, complex ideas such as Du Bois's concept of "twoness" (dualism) were introduced (see The Souls of Black Folk; 1903).
+In both literature and popular discussion, complex ideas such as Du Bois's concept of "double consciousness were introduced (see The Souls of Black Folk; 1903).
 Du Bois explored a divided awareness of one's identity that was a unique critique of the social ramifications of racial consciousness.
 This exploration was later revived during the Black Pride movement of the early 1970s.